(Autobio starts up again) KRISHNAMURTI: Page 17

 The rest of the seminar was more or less a repetition of the same theme, with variations and question-answer sessions and much intense discussion among participants, carried on in cafes and along mountain trails.
 It was exciting and stimulating and people paired off or formed same-interest clusters.

 I met a man - as one does - and we started hanging out together, going for long walks, talking non-stop, and inevitably progressed to snogging.
 (Translation for those who need it : snogging includes kissing and groping but not intercourse).
-I convinced myself that I was not being unfaithful to my husband because I stopped at snogging, resisting (with difficulty) my new friend's persuasive efforts to go all the way, to use a quaint old-time euphemism.
+I convinced myself that I was not being unfaithful to my husband because I stopped at snogging, resisting - with difficulty - my new friend's persuasive efforts to go all the way, to use an old-time euphemism.

 In a naive or just plain stupid excess of honesty, I even wrote letters to Reg telling him all about this man, what a great time I was having and how this journey was such a positive experience.
 When I wasn't listening to Krishnamurti or having deep talks or snogging, I was writing in my journal - the usual long-winded self-analytical stuff that, with hindsight, I have come to regard as unalloyed bullshit.
 A few paragraphs might be salvaged for recycling but on the whole, my compulsion to analyze everything within an inch of its life served only to reinforce and add to that very baggage Krishnamurti, the non-guru, was telling us to ditch.
 I was hearing the message, writing about it, talking about it, understanding it, but not living it.